-Instruction this fall is designed for flexibility, inclusiveness, student-faculty engagement and distinctive experiential learning.
+Instruction this semester is designed for flexibility, inclusiveness, student-faculty engagement and distinctive experiential learning.
 Academic Innovation offers robust and consistent support for faculty as they design and implement their courses, including webinars, on-demand resources and consultations.

 All courses are prepared for online instruction

 The majority of courses will be offered fully online with options for asynchronous, synchronous or a hybrid of the two online options.
 A limited number of courses were approved to meet face-to-face based on strict criteria.
 All face-to-face courses offer a parallel online component (hyflex) for students who are not able to attend in person and must be able to transition to a fully online format on short notice.
 This allows maximum flexibility to accommodate the health, safety and at-home situations of all.